rice-ai-hq/ricedb-python/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software.
+All rights reserved.
+See the [LICENSE](LICENSE) file for details.

 ## Contributing